Posted by Mary E. Ramos | Divorce

-Under Texas Law and the Texas Family Code, a child born during a marriage is presumed to be the child of the husband and wife.
+Under Texas Paternity Laws of the Texas Family Code, a child born during a marriage is presumed to be the child of the husband and wife.
 This means that the husband of the marriage is presumed to legally be the father, not the biological father.
 So if a woman gives birth to a child whose father is not her husband, her husband is still presumed to be the father unless additional steps are taken to adjudicate the paternity of the biological father.
 These steps include:

 - Denial of Paternity – The husband must sign a denial of paternity form which states that he knows that he is not the biological father of a child.